Providence Public Library

 Providence Public Library of Providence, Rhode Island was founded in 1875.

 The central library building at 225 Washington Street opened in 1900 and was constructed in a Renaissance style with private donations including a large donation from John Nicholas Brown I, and a large addition was built in 1954.
 The Library is different from most city libraries because it is governed by a board of trustees and funded privately but serves the public.

-The Providence Public Library was awarded the National Medal for Museum and Library Service in 2001, for outstanding service to their community.
+Providence Public Library was awarded the National Medal for Museum and Library Service in 2001, for outstanding service to their community.

 History

 In June 1871, representatives from The Franklin Society, the Rhode Island Society for the Encouragement of Domestic Industry, The Franklin Lyceum, and the Association of Mechanics and Manufacturers met to form a Free Public Library, Art Gallery, and a Museum of Natural History, combining their private libraries.
-The library first opened in February, 1878, on the second floor of the former Butler Exchange building at now Kennedy Plaza, and purchased a location at Snow Street, just two years later.
+The library first opened in February 1878, on the second floor of the former Butler Exchange building at now Kennedy Plaza, and moved to a location at Snow Street, just two years later.

 In 1896, the library broke ground on the current location at Washington Street, with a gift of $268,500 by John Nicholas Brown I, paying more than half the final cost of $387,000.
 Brown died just six weeks after the library opened March 1900.
 Opening with 93,000 volumes, the collection has since grown to over 1.4 million.

 The library began the biggest library renovation in state history in 2019 at a cost of $25 million to renovate the Empire Street addition which was originally built in 1954.